MarcelloCalligaris/GApi3-Tools/README.md

 ### Modifications

-Minor modifications were made to GApi Parser to make it more Windows-friendly, primarily the use of `System.Diagnostics.Process` to run the perl scripts instead of using `system("gapi_pp.pl ... | gapi2xml.pl ...")`
+Minor modifications were made to GApi Parser to make it more inline with the .NET world, primarily the use of `System.Diagnostics.Process` to run the perl scripts instead of using `system("gapi_pp.pl ... | gapi2xml.pl ...")`.
 In addition, some variable and method names were modified to be more inline with .NET naming conventions.
 Most of the logic remains untouched.